 Cash sale, as-is, no warranty.
 Banks won't lend on coaches this age — that's market reality, not a warning sign.

 Why I'm selling (and why I'm not desperate).
 I bought a newer Monaco — that's the whole story.
 I used the Fleetwood for two years but barely drove it outside the Coachella Valley.
-I'm not motivated by needing money.
-I'm motivated by not carrying this through summer storage.
 That's the entire reason the price is where it is.
-Sit on it through August and the answer changes.

 What's NOT included